fclaerho/quarkwm/doc/configuration.md

 NOTE: Dock indexes start from 0 (so the second dock index is 1).

-Example:
+Examples:

-1. To change the second dock size to 30%:
+- To change the second dock size to 30%:

 		$ ps -A|grep qwm
 		5768 tty1     00:00:00 qwm
 		$ qctl 5768 setDockSize 1 30

-2. To change the second dock size order ('reverse' field):
+- To change the second dock size order ('reverse' field):

 		$ qctl 5768 setDockReverse 1 1

-3. To change the second dock side (set it on top):
+- To change the second dock side (set it on top):

 		$ qctl 5768 setDockReverse 1 2